awsdocs/aws-resource-groups-user-guide/doc_source/welcome.md

 + Opening or closing ports to network traffic\.
 + Collecting specific log and monitoring data from your fleet of instances\.

-A *resource group* is a collection of AWS resources that are all in the same AWS region, and that match criteria provided in a query\.
-In Resource Groups, there are two types of queries on which you can build a group\.
+A *resource group* is a collection of AWS resources that are all in the same AWS Region, and that match the criteria specified in the group's query\.
+In Resource Groups, there are two types of queries you can use to build a group\.
 Both query types include resources that are specified in the format `AWS::service::resource`\.
 + **Tag\-based**

   Tag\-based queries include lists of resources and tags\. *Tags* are keys that help identify and sort your resources within your organization\.
 Optionally, tags include values for keys\.